-Even though APFS provides additional security for your most sensitive data, sometimes APFS volume decryption failed to begin or APFS volume decryption interrupted, stuck, froze, paused, etc. In this post, we will talk about why APFS volume decryption failed to begin and how to recover data after APFS volume decryption failed.
+Even though APFS provides additional security for your most sensitive data, sometimes APFS volume decryption failed to begin or APFS volume decryption interrupted, stuck, froze, paused, etc. In this post, we will talk about why APFS volume decryption failed to begin and how to recover lost data after APFS volume decryption failed.

 APFS volume decryption failed to begin?
 Unable to access all data on the encrypted APFS volume?
-If you have important files on the drive but didn't back up, the first thing is to get lost data back. iBoysoft Mac Data Recovery can help you recover data after APFS volume decryption failed.
+If you have important files on the drive but didn't back up, the first thing is to get lost data back. iBoysoft Mac Data Recovery can help you recover lost data after APFS volume decryption failed.

 iBoysoft Mac Data Recovery is the best APFS data recovery software that offers you different APFS data recovery solutions. encrypted APFS external hard drive data recovery, formatted APFS encrypted drive data recovery, corrupted APFS volume data recovery, unmountable APFS drive data recovery, etc.